 Agile working in HR fosters a people-centric, responsive, and collaborative work environment.
 By adopting agile practices, HR teams can enhance their own processes and contribute more effectively to the organization's overall success.

 The retail sector is very challenging for employees, customers, and the organizations operating in this sector because of a very unique set of conditions that characterize it.
-The retail industry is highly price-sensitive, has high competitive intensity, and is customer service orientated.
+The retail industry is highly price-sensitive, has high competitive intensity, and is customer service-orientated.

-Not to mention there are three other major factors which make it difficult for employees to work in retail stores.
+Not to mention there are three other major factors that make it difficult for employees to work in retail stores.
 These factors include: maintaining employee morale, meeting multiple stakeholder expectations, and establishing a sense of purpose.

 This article provides an insight into what should be done by both the retail workers and as well as the human resources team and retail managers to ensure job satisfaction and motivation at the workplace through suitable practices.

 Employee motivation refers to the level of desire and willingness of employees to participate in organizational processes, effectively, and productively.
 It is a psychological state that leads to taking action.
 Employee engagement on the other hand is an emotional connection that inspires people and their co-workers to give their best at work.